 Eva Jung, Denmark, is an investigative journalist with the newspaper Berlingske.

-Over the course of more than two years, Jung and her colleagues revealed what is now known as one of the world’s biggest money laundering scandals, the 200-billion-euro case of Danske Bank in Estonia.
-Crucial parts of this investigation were done in collaboration with organizations such as the Organized Crime and Corruption Reporting Project, The Guardian, Süddeutsche and others.
+Over the course of more than two years, Jung and her colleagues revealed what is now known as one of the world’s biggest money-laundering scandals, the 200-billion-euro case of Danske Bank in Estonia.
+Crucial parts of this investigation were done in collaboration with organizations such as the Organized Crime and Corruption Reporting Project, The Guardian, Süddeutsche Zeitung and others.

 Jung has also worked on investigations about match-fixing, sex abuse in the Danish Catholic Church, and systematic and large-scale IT problems in the Danish tax system.